juanm-ibarbalz/centinai/backend/README.md

 ### GET /metrics/all

 Returns all metrics for the authenticated user, regardless of the agent.
-Supports pagination.
+Supports date range filtering.

 **Query parameters:**

-- `limit` (optional): maximum number of results to return.
-Default: 20.
+- `dateFrom` (optional): Start date for filtering (ISO string).
+Includes metrics with endTime on or after this date.
-- `offset` (optional): number of results to skip.
-Default: 0.
+- `dateTo` (optional): End date for filtering (ISO string).
+Includes metrics with endTime on or before this date.

 **Required header:**